-The zombie apocalypse comes to life out in Lithia Springs.
-Kids under 13 are not permitted without adults, and are advised to stay home where they perhaps won't be scarred for life.
+The zombie apocalypse comes to life out on Thornton Road, which is sketchy enough already without the fear-mongering.
+Kids under 13 must be accompanied by an adult, and are advised to stay home where they perhaps won't be scarred for life.

-Dates: Opens at 7pm every Friday - Sunday in October, and Halloween night (duh)
+Dates: Every Friday - Sunday in October, plus Halloween night

 Cost: $25 with options to pay more and skip the line

-Dates: Thursday - Sunday through October, with a full week starting Oct 25
+Dates: Weekends (including Thursdays starting 10/18) through October, with a full week starting October 25

 Cost: Tickets start at $15 with a slew of options to upgrade